leoBitto/DjangoForge/README.md

 # HOW TO START
 ## MOUNTING THE PROJECT
-before doing all the previous steps we need to mount the project in the development machine, then create the new repo where the project will be launched.
+before doing all the production steps we need to mount the project in the development machine, then create the new repo where the project will be launched.

-1. clone the cliche_django project from github changing the name of the folder that will contain the project
+1. clone the cliche_django project from github changing the name of the folder that will contain the project the recursive flag allow to download the submodules
-    `git clone https://github.com/leoBitto/cliche_django.git <name of the new project>`
+    `git clone --recursive https://github.com/leoBitto/cliche_django.git <name of the new project>`

 2. create a new empty repo in github that will contain the entire project

-3. change the remote version of the repo we just created in the the dev machine ( the cloned cliche ) to the repo we created on github `git remote set-url <URL of the new repo on github>`
+3. change the remote version of the repo we just created in the the dev machine ( the cloned cliche ) to the repo we created on github `git remote set-url origin <URL of the new repo on github>`

 4. finally mount the project: clone all the apps you need inside the project (the src directory) as submodules
     `git submodule add <URL to submodule>`
-    4.1. clone the website submodule inside the project `git submodule add https://github.com/leoBitto/website.git src/website`

 5. the setting file must be updated with all the django apps we intend to use